open-compass/BotChat/README.md

 Heavy dependencies are not included in BotChat requirements.
 Thus if you need to generate new dialogues with a huggingface model, make sure you have already run its official demo before executing the dialogue generation script.

+We provide the generated conversations and some evaluation results in `data` and `annotations`, respectively.
+Follow the instruction in the corresponding README file to download, browser, and analyze the data.

 ## Conversation Generation

 > We define **chat** as the words spoken by **one participant in a specific round** of the conversation.